 About the Journal

-The journal MÚSICA HODIE, affiliated with the Postgraduate Program in Music at the Federal University of Goiás, aims to disseminate and share original research freely within the academic community, focusing on themes related to the research lines of our PPG: Interpretative Practices and Composition; Epistemic, Discursive, and Formative Practices; and Neuroscience of Music.
+The journal MÚSICA HODIE, affiliated with the Postgraduate Program in Music at the Federal University of Goiás, aims to disseminate and share original research freely within the academic community, focusing on themes related to the research lines of our PPG:

 The target audience for MÚSICA HODIE includes music researchers, encompassing their interdisciplinary areas, higher education professors, postgraduate students, and other professionals interested in the specified themes.

 MÚSICA HODIE is currently edited in an online version and accepts submissions on a rolling basis in Portuguese, Spanish, and English.
 The journal requires a minimum doctoral degree for authors interested in submitting articles.
 In the case of collective authorship, at least one of the authors must possess this qualification.
 The editorial team analyzes cases involving senior researchers with recognized expertise.
-In any case, submissions undergo the peer review process, by double blind-review.
+In any case, submissions undergo the peer review process by double-blind review.

 Frequency

 Until 2018, the MÚSICA HODIE journal had a biannual publication frequency.
 However, starting in 2019, it adopted an annual publication in a continuous flow system.
-With this change, the MÚSICA HODIE journal has been published uninterruptedly since the year 2001.
+With this change, the MÚSICA HODIE journal has been published uninterruptedly since 2001.

 Open Access Policy